New names suggested for over 660 US sites to remove derogatory term - NewsBreak

 In a November order , Secretary of the Interior Deb Haaland declared “squaw” a derogatory term.
 She also began the process to review and replace derogatory names of the nation’s geographic features.
 The list of those features to be renamed was released Tuesday.

 Experts have said the word “squaw,” derived from the Algonquin language, may have once simply meant “woman.
-Over time, it became a term “used as an offensive ethnic, racial, and sexist slur, particularly for Indigenous women,” federal officials explained.Study ranks how ‘tax-friendly’ every state is
+Over time, it became a term “used as an offensive ethnic, racial, and sexist slur, particularly for Indigenous women,” federal officials explained.What Virginians should know about Russia’s invasion

 A database maintained by the Board on Geographic Names reports there are more than 650 federal lands containing that term in their names.